Will-Banksy/lkm_template/README.md

 It will also create a Makefile at target/Makefile that can be used to compile the project in-tree in the target directory.

 The Makefile will compile 1 module, named after the basename of the project root directory (e.g. if your project directory is ~/projects/gpio_drv then the module will be called gpio_drv).
 All the source (.c) files in src will be used to compile the module.

+The configure.sh script will need to be re-run whenever a new file is added.
+To remove old files in target/src, just run `make clean` and reconfigure and compile.

 ```bash
 make KERNEL=<path_to_kernel_src> CROSS=<path_to_raspberrypi/tools>/arm-bcm2708/arm-linux-gnueabihf/bin/arm-linux-gnueabihf-